stelace/stelace/README.md

 1. You’ll be prompted to read and sign our [**Contributor License Agreement**](https://cla-assistant.io/stelace/stelace), which ensures we can maintain appropriate governance of the project as a community in the long run.
 2. Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), about submitting issues, requesting new features, etc.
 3. Ensure we collaborate [with mutual respect](https://github.com/stelace/stelace/docs/code-of-conduct.md).
-4. Not sure about how you can help?
-Get in touch on our [community forum](https://forum.stelace.com).

 ## Dependencies